W Wailes Wailes and Strang

 Memorial: Isfield (attr)

 William Henry White (1825-1900) was the son of a Northamptonshire curate related to Gilbert White of Selborne.
 He was articled to Daniel Goodman Squirhill (1808-63), an architect in Leamington, before joining the office of Sir George G Scott, a family friend.
 He may have been a pupil here for a short time, but within two years had started a practice in Truro, Cornwall, where much of his early work is to be found.
 He moved to London in 1852 and shared an address with G F Bodley for a while.
 He was soon working all over southern and western England, in South Africa, where his brother was a missionary but which he never visited, and even Madagascar.
 In addition to the design or restoration of churches, he also designed schools and many parsonages, as well as writing extensively.
+Among the houses he designed was one for his own use at Littlehampton which is presumably the explanation for his work in that area.
 Like W Butterfield and the earlier work of G E Street (he had also trained with the latter) many of his churches use polychromy and he was a regular contributor to The Ecclesiologist, which admired his work.
 His buildings, both secular and ecclesiastical, often display features that were then novel, including double-glazing and concrete as a structural material.
 He was a member of the Professional Committee of the ICBS and is not to be confused with a namesake who was for many years secretary of the RIBA.

 Lit: G Hunter: William White, Pioneer Victorian Architect, 2010; BAL Biog file; DNB